HunterAP23/VATS/README.md

   -r {720p,1080p,1440p,4k}, --resolution {720p,1080p,1440p,4k}
                         Choose the resolution for the graph video (Default is 1080p).
                         Note that higher values will mean drastically larger files and take substantially longer to encode.
-  -d DPI, --dpi DPI     Choose the DPI for the graph image and video (Default is 100).
-                        Note that higher values will mean drastically larger files and take substantially longer to encode.
-                        This setting applies only to the video file, not the image file.
 ```

 ## Requirements